nefro85/kstream-anomaly-detector/README.md

   Utility tool used for population data records.

-  For making it smoth and easy, I've used [doer](https://github.com/sygnowski/doer) tool.\
+  For making, it smooths and easy, I've used [doer](https://github.com/sygnowski/doer) tool.\
-  Doer's manifests for data ingestion process located [here](data-gen/).
+  Doer's manifest's for data ingestion process located [here](data-gen/).

 - Kafka Service